huntdatacenter/docs/docs/do-science/lab-access/README.md

 ::: tip Connecting from outside Norway?

-If you are conneting from a location outside Norway, [click here](/do-science/service-desk/#vpn-access-list) to add your IP to our VPN access list.
+If you are connecting from a location outside Norway, [click here](/do-science/service-desk/#vpn-access-list) to add your IP to our VPN access list.

 :::